Abhinavl3v3l/EVA3/Project12/ReadMe.md

 These layers are initialized and used in call function transforming to a ConvBN block

- ConvBN class contain a call function
+ ConvBN class contain a **call** function

 `tf.nn.relu(self.bn(self.drop(self.conv(inputs))))`

 	1. Takes in Input  performs convolution followed by
  	2. 5% pixel Dropout
- 	3. Applying batch notmalization.
+ 	3. Applying batch normalization.
+ 	4. Activation Relu

+> A small Block with 2DConv, BN, DO and Activation